David-VTUK/CKAD-StudyGuide/RevisionTopics/Part-2-Configuration.md

       name: cm-demo
 ```

 The above will mount the configmap as a file in /tmp.
-A `exec` can vertify this:
+A `exec` can verify this:

 ```
 kubectl exec -it configmap-demo-pod-mount -- cat /tmp/configfile.txt